kartoza/docker-mapserver/README.md

 ```
 http://localhost:8182/cgi-bin/mapserv?mode=browse&template=openlayers&layers=all&map=/map/generic.map
  ```
-Replace test.map with the name of your mapserver mapfile.
+Replace generic.map with the name of your mapserver mapfile.

 If you want to build the image yourself using the Docker recipe then do the following: